How to stop repossession of your house

 What is the house repossession process?

-If you’re struggling to keep up with your mortgage repayments, it is important to contact your mortgage lender as soon as possible.
-You may be able to arrange a new repayment plan, or they may be able to move you onto a cheaper mortgage product if one is available.
+If you’re struggling to keep up with your mortgage repayments, it is important to contact your mortgage lender.
+You may be able to arrange a new repayment plan or they may be able to move you onto a cheaper mortgage product if one is available.
 If you do not get in contact with your mortgage provider, you will receive a letter from them asking you to arrange repayment of the outstanding debt.
-Contacting them before you receive this letter will demonstrate that you’re being financially responsible and proactively seeking a solution to the outstanding debt.
+Contacting them before you receive this letter is a good idea.
+It will demonstrate that you’re being financially responsible and proactively seeking a solution to the outstanding debt.

-Before your mortgage lender can begin the legal route to repossession, there are certain steps they must follow.
+Before your mortgage lender can begin the legal route to repossession of property, there are certain steps they must follow.
 These include:

 - Informing you of how much you owe